trycompai/handbook/content/policies/vacation.md

 ## General Policies

 - **Part-time Employees**: Part-time employees accrue PTO and sick leave on a pro-rated basis.
-Contact Lewis or Claudio for specific details
+Contact Lewis for specific details.
 - **PTO Payout**: Unused PTO may be paid out upon termination, subject to applicable law
 - **Sick Leave Payout**: Unused sick leave is not paid out upon termination
 - **Holiday Schedule**: Company holidays are separate from PTO and sick leave entitlements